PAST Foundation: Partnerships

 The PAST Foundation seeks partnerships for ongoing program-based learning opportunities, field programs, documentary film programs, and publications.
 It is PAST's contention that strong public networks ensure robust learning opportunities.
 Currently, PAST partners with public agencies, private businesses, public organizations, non-profit institutions, academic institutions, and industries in building programs, underwriting research, and furthering scientific endeavors.
 See Partnerships Below.

 Field schools

 The PAST Foundation field schools consist of anthropological and scientific work that impact humans and their environment, culture, and heritage.
 All PAST field opportunities are structured as a course with an authentic learning product that benefits the community.
 Field studies include supervised training, introduction to scientific techniques and methods, as well as organized presentation of field study results.
 Students have the opportunity to acquire high school and college credit for the field study programs.
 Field schools currently include work in cultural landscapes, underwater archaeology, marine ecology, entomology, forensic anthropology, urban gardening, and documentary filmmaking.

-Students are connected with leading professionals and researchers from around the world in person and through the Internet creating robust experiences and good practice science.
+Students are connected with professionals and researchers from around the world, both in-person and through the internet.
 All field programs explore real needs, engage community partners, and produce tangible outcomes that both assist the community partners and further the education of the participating students.